SamPav97/Game-of-Cols/README.md

 Description: This game is played in the IDE console.
 It has no frontend GUI.

-Experience gained with: Algorithmic problem solving, Data Structures (matrices, lists, dictionaries), Functional Programming/
+Experience gained with: Algorithmic problem solving, Data Structures (matrices, lists, dictionaries), Functional Programming.

 Skills obtained: Advanced algorithmic thought, ability to deal with sophisticated data structures.